How Much Does a Power Wheelchair Cost?

 While individual models vary, a heavy-duty power wheelchair may offer any of the following:

-A seat that can bring the user to a standing position
+• A seat that brings the user to a standing position

 While a heavy-duty electric wheelchair usually costs far more than a basic or mid-range model, it's the best option for all-day indoor and outdoor use as it has the greatest mileage, offers the top speed, and has the longest battery life.
 It is also the best option for users who need a higher weight capacity, a taller seat, and other specialized capabilities.